Digit-Partitioning Primes and the Alignment Formula

 And it never comes back.
 Every prime larger than 11 has collisions in base 10.

-The collisions land in specific places, governed by the same digit function, and they have structure.
+The collisions past that point land in specific places, governed by the same digit function, and they have structure.
 That structure is where the program goes next.

 Different bases, same formula